What is a Lactation Consultant?

 Why see a Lactation Consultant?

 If breastfeeding is difficult or stressful for you, you should see a lactation consultant.
 We can help with things like sore nipples and breast pain, milk supply issues, a baby who refuses to latch, a baby who is gaining too little or too much weight, a premature baby, or twins.
-We can offer advice on medications while breastfeeding, how to continue breastfeeding while you are working, breastfeeding when you are ill, how to wean from a nipple shield, and pumping your breastmilk.
+We can offer advice on medications while breastfeeding, how to continue breastfeeding while you are working, breastfeeding when you are ill, how to wean from a nipple shield, and pumping your milk.

 If you are receiving conflicting advice or are discouraged about breastfeeding...call your IBCLC!

 As an IBCLC, my goal is to promote and normalize breastfeeding and to share the information that will help you to make an informed decision.
-At the same time, I am aware that there are many factors which may affect a mother's decision when choosing how to feed her baby, and I am aware that “breastfeeding” may look different for different families.
+At the same time, I am aware that there are many factors which may affect a family's decision when choosing how to feed their baby, and I am aware that “breastfeeding” may look different for different families.
 As your Lactation Consultant, my goal is always to support and encourage you in reaching your goals.

 I have 15 years experience assisting new families with breastfeeding, first as a RN working in Mother-Baby and NICU, and then as a lactation consultant for Baptist Health, which included answering phone calls for the Arkansas Breastfeeding Help Line.